Today's Bible Reading: Luke 5

 Selected Biblical Text

 But now even more the report about him went abroad, and great crowds gathered to hear him and to be healed of their infirmities.
 But he would withdraw to desolate places and pray.
 On one of those days, as he was teaching, Pharisees and teachers of the law were sitting there, who had come from every village of Galilee and Judea and from Jerusalem.
 And the power of the Lord was with him to heal.
-(Luke 5:15-17)
+(Luke 5:15-17 ESV)

 Reflecting and Thinking

-Luke's emphasis on prayer is especially visible in Jesus' prayers before and during major activities or events in his life (our text in 5:16; the selection of the Twelve in 6:12; 9:18 before Peter's confession, 9:28-29 before the Transfiguration, 11:1, 22:32-41 in Gethsemane, 23:34,46 on the cross).
+Luke's emphasis on prayer is visible in Jesus' prayers before and during major activities or events in his life (today's text in 5:16; the selection of the Twelve in 6:12; 9:18 before Peter's confession, 9:28-29 before the Transfiguration, 11:1, 22:32-41 in Gethsemane, 23:34,46 on the cross).
 How would our lives change if we were more prayerful?
 When have you prayed all night?
 When have you prayed before major events in your life?
 How did it turn out?
 When have you failed to pray before major events?
 How did it turn out?

 Heavenly Father, we want to walk more closely with you; we ask you to bring us closer to you today.
 Help us follow through on our desire for daily contact, relationship and fellowship with you.
 Encourage us with your power as we depend on you.
 Thank you for your presence in our lives.
-We pray through Jesus, the One who makes our relationship with you possible, amen.
+We pray through Jesus, the One who makes our relationship with you possible, Amen.